 - Any program engaged in animal testing or animal cruelty

-The Planet Dog Foundation normally runs 2 grant cycles each year.
-Please check back for our next deadline.
+The Spring 2014 Grant Cycle is now Open!
+Letters of intent are due by Friday, February 28, 2014.
+Please review our grantmaking criteria and updated instructions for submitting a Letter of Intent before submitting an application.
 The first step is submission of letter of intent.
 The Grant Committee reviews proposals and notifies finalists to submit additional materials.
 Please be sure to thoroughly review the eligibility criteria listed above before submitting an application.
 Due to our limited budget, our guidelines are very specific and firm.
-For instructions on what to include in a letter of intent in Microsoft Word, click here.
-For a PDF, click here.

 After review, Planet Dog Foundation staff will contact those organizations who are invited to submit additional materials to complete a full proposal.
 Additional materials will be due within 2 weeks of notification.
 Those not selected will be notified.